 Bill Landuyt joined Charterhouse in 2003 after spending over 20 years with publicly traded UK-based Hanson PLC and its affiliates, most recently serving as the Chairman and CEO of Millennium Chemicals Inc., a NYSE-listed, diversified chemical company that had been a spin-off from Hanson PLC.
 He had previously served as the President of Hanson's $8.5 billion U.S. operations as well as the Finance Director (CFO equivalent) of Hanson PLC, the $18.5 billion parent entity.
 Bill managed and was actively involved in Hanson's billions of dollars of mergers and acquisition activity across a variety of industries and transaction types.

 Bill began his career as a Certified Public Accountant at Pricewaterhouse Coopers.
 He graduated from the University of Notre Dame with a B.B.A. in Accounting.
-He served on the Board of Directors, Audit Committees and Compensation Committees of Bethlehem Steel and many of the CEP IV and CEP III investments including MP Total Care, AAT, Lason, Newpath, Tierpoint and MX Energy.
-Bill is also the Co-Founder and Executive Director of Celtic Charms, Inc., a non-profit therapeutic riding center for special needs people with disabilities or disorders.
+He served on the Board of Directors, Audit Committees and Compensation Committees of Bethlehem Steel and many of the firm’s investments including MP Total Care, AAT, Lason, Newpath, Tierpoint and MX Energy.
+Bill is also the Co-Founder of Celtic Charms, Inc., a non-profit therapeutic riding center for special needs people with disabilities or disorders.

-Steve Dircks Joined Charterhouse as an analyst in 2011, and focused on sourcing, diligence and financial modeling of portfolio add-on acquisitions in healthcare services and business services and portfolio monitoring and divestitures.
-He is also responsible for sourcing and evaluating business opportunities for Charterhouse Strategic Partners.
-Steve received a B.B.A. in Economics and Marketing from Loyola University Maryland, where he captained the division one mens' lacrosse team.
+Steve Dircks is responsible for sourcing, diligence and financial analysis of investment opportunities and add on investments.
+He joined Charterhouse in 2011 as an analyst.
+Steve received a B.B.A. in Economics and Marketing from Loyola University Maryland, where he captained the division one men’s lacrosse team.
 He subsequently played five seasons of professional lacrosse in the MLL.